mostafaabdoelgohary2003AI/DoctorAI-Medical-AI-Powered-Website-/README.md

 - 🩻 **Image-Based Diagnosis**: Analyze X-rays, MRIs, and skin images for conditions like bone fractures, lung cancer, monkeypox, skin cancer, brain tumors, and pneumonia.
 - 💬 **Chatbot**: A medical chatbot to provide preliminary advice based on user symptoms.
-- 🌴 **Palm Disease Detection**: Diagnose palm tree diseases using XGBoost.
+- 🖐️ **Anemia Detection**: Diagnose anemia using palm images with XGBoost.
 - 🔒 **Secure Authentication**: JWT-based authentication for secure access.
 - 🚀 **Scalable Backend**: Built with FastAPI, Redis caching, and Docker for efficient performance.